raymartf31/quartz.scheduler.extension/README.md

 # quartz.scheduler.extension

-This is an extension component for quartz scheduler with C#.
+This is an extension component for <a href="https://www.quartz-scheduler.net/">quartz</a> scheduler with C#.

 This component contains 3 major methods: